KorAP/Rabbid/README.md

 ![Rabbid](https://raw.githubusercontent.com/KorAP/Rabbid/master/dev/demo/img/rabbid.png)

-Rabbid is rapid application development platform for [KorAP Corpus Analysis Platform](http://korap.ids-mannheim.de/) and used in production for the collection of textual examples for lexicographic work.
+Rabbid is a rapid application development environment for [KorAP Corpus Analysis Platform](http://korap.ids-mannheim.de/) and used in production for the collection of textual examples for lexicographic work.

 ![Rabbid Screenshot](https://raw.githubusercontent.com/KorAP/Rabbid/master/dev/demo/img/screenshot.png)

 **!
 This software is in its early stages and not stable yet!
 Use it on your own risk!**